Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 - Joomla – is more SEO friendly than WordPress

 - Joomla – has more advanced, and powerful user permission management than WordPress

 - WordPress – has an official repository for themes, while Joomla doesn’t

 - Joomla – comes with an excellent and powerful User Experience (UX) in the backend, while WordPress does not

 - WordPress – is simple, easy and beginner friendly, while Joomla requires some learning curves

-- Joomla – is based upon the Model-View-Controller (MVC) architectural design pattern, while WordPress is based upon the procedural programming style
+- Joomla – is based upon the Model-View-Controller (MVC) architectural design pattern, while WordPress is not

 - WordPress – started in 2003, while Joomla started in 2005